 Clean every surface

-You might not do it every day, but in the course of your regular kitchen cleaning, make sure not only to wipe up crumbs and spills, but to disinfect every surface in your kitchen, including stove and oven knobs, the face of your microwave, oven, and other appliances.
+You might not do it every day, but in the course of your regular kitchen cleaning, make sure not only to wipe up crumbs and spills, but to disinfect every surface in your kitchen, including stove and oven knobs, the face of your microwave, oven, and other kitchen appliances.
 Periodically, you’ll also want to clean the vent hood, cabinet handles, light fixtures, baseboards, and any decorative accessories or pictures.
-Every surface in your kitchen can attract and harbor germs, and if you look really closely, you’ll see that they do.

 Make it a habit to properly clean your kitchen sink every time you wash the dishes.